lixinW/ship-hats-docs/portal-guide/manage-admins.md

 ## View existing project admins
 1. Log in to [SHIP-HATS Portal](http://www.ship.gov.sg).
-1. Click **Users > All users**.
+1. Click **Users** > **All users**.
 1. Click **Project Role**.

    <kbd>![View User Role](view-user-role.png ':size=100%')</kbd>

-1. Name of users will be displayed based on the project role.
+   Name of users will be displayed based on the project role.

 ## Change project admins
-To change or transfer the existing PA role to another user, one of the SAs can add or remove PA on the [SHIP-HATS Portal](http://www.ship.gov.sg).
+To change or transfer the existing PA role to another user, one of the SAs can add or remove PA on the [SHIP-HATS portal](http://www.ship.gov.sg).

 ### To change an existing project admin
-1. Log in to the [SHIP-HATS Portal](http://www.ship.gov.sg).
+1. Log in to the [SHIP-HATS portal](http://www.ship.gov.sg).
 1. Click **Overview** > **Project**.

    <kbd>![Overview page](overview-page.png ':size=100%')</kbd>